-Another major benefit of Medicare Advantage Plans is that there is no medical underwriting.
+- No Medical Underwriting: Another major benefit of Medicare Advantage Plans is that there is no medical underwriting.
 Being subject to medical underwriting means you can be charged more or denied outright based on your health.
 Obviously avoiding this can be beneficial for many reasons.

-Benefits are not standardized with Part C plans which can make comparison shopping much more difficult.
+- Changing Benefits/Not Standardized: Benefits are not standardized with Part C plans which can make comparison shopping much more difficult.
 Additionally, although there are many fringe benefits offered, these benefits can change on a yearly basis.
 For this reason, it’s very important to review your plan annually during the AEP.
 You may discover that your plan no longer works for your needs.

 Evaluating What You Need

 Comparison shopping with Medicare Advantage plans can be a little more difficult.
-Benefits, networks and prices can vary widely.
+Benefits, networks, and prices can vary widely.
 Ask yourself the following questions:

 - Does this plan fit my budget?

-- Are my preferred doctors and hospitals in network?
+- Are my preferred doctors and hospitals in-network?

 - Does this plan cover my main needs (in addition to fringe needs)?